 They offer a number of other advanced security features as well.
 Meetings are secured with encryption and cannot start until a host enters the chat.
 Users can also implement screen share watermarks and audio signatures.

 Zoom Meetings offers a free plan in which users can take advantage of 40-minute maximum group meetings with up to 100 participants at no charge.
 Those who use the free plan can enjoy unlimited 1:1 meetings as well.
 The next paid pricing plan starts at $14.99/month/license.
 The upgrade includes unlimited group meetings, social media streaming, and 1GB of cloud recording storage.

-In 2021, Microsoft Teams will replace Skype for Business as Microsoft‘s professional video conferencing solution of choice.
+In 2021, Microsoft Teams will replace Skype for Business as Microsoft‘s professional video conference solution of choice.
 In earlier years of video conferencing, Skype was considered to be a leader in the video conferencing market.
 But as Teams is a newer product with more intuitive features, the replacement was natural.

 Microsoft Teams combine instant messaging, video calls, and documentation collaboration into a unified platform.
 With Teams, you can escalate a chat to a video call with the touch of a button.
 Users can leverage screen sharing and digital whiteboarding during these calls.
 You can also record the call so your participants have access to the information as well.

 Your calls are protected through encryption, multi-factor authentication, and device management.
 The tool enforces two-factor authentication and single sign-on to keep your organization protected.
 You can also opt for Microsoft‘s Advanced Threat Protection (ATP).
 The tool can scan Teams to ensure nothing of a malicious nature is present in the platform.